 Two-burner camping stove (Propane)

 These have been around for ages (we have Kate’s father’s stove from the ‘70s) and the design hasnt changed much, be it a Coleman Triton or the Classic Coleman.
 They use the stout green propane cannisters found at almost every camping or hardware store, and are ideal for car-camping, where space isn’t necessarily at a premium.
+All of the stoves on this list are portable camping stoves to some degree, but this 2-burner is definitely the bulkiest and intended for more car-camping scenarios where you want more cooking possibilities and have more room for storage.
 Don’t need a two-burner?
 This Coleman bottle top burner is both stable and compact.

 Pro: Sturdy, dependable, and will last most of a lifetime.
 Two burners, so you can have multiple items cooking at once, and the lid and side panels act as a wind screen – maintaining heat and increasing fuel efficiency.
 The whole thing is metal, so you can close it up pretty much as soon as you’re finished cooking.